Skip to main content

 HowtoBuildaneCommercePlatformLikeShopify(2026ArchitectureGuide)

 Multi-tenant architecture looks simple on a whiteboard.
 Then it breaks in production.
 Our team has run multi-tenant codebases for 3+ years now, which is long enough to know exactly where the pain hides.
-Shopify pulled in $7.1 billion in revenue during 2024 and powered 4.6 million active stores doing it.
+Shopify pulled in multi-billion revenue during 2024 and powered 4.6 million active stores doing it.
 Underneath all of that sits one multi-tenant SaaS architecture, thousands of stores on shared infrastructure, each merchant's data walled off from the rest.
-A platform along those lines starts around $120,000 for an MVP.
-So let me walk you through where that money actually goes.
+A platform along those lines is a serious MVP build, not a weekend project.
+So let me walk you through where the effort and the budget actually go.

 Build an eCommerce Platform Like Shopify, Multi-Tenant Architecture Guide